ccppuu/garfbot/README.md

 Fourth, [create a Slack bot for your garfbot](https://goodsonicfanart.slack.com/apps/A0F7YS25R-bots).
 Click "Add Configuration".
 Choose a unique username for your bot.
 Add your API Token as the `slack.api_token` property of your [`config/local.js](config/local.js).

+Fifth, grab the garfbot tokens for the Google Images and Twitter APIs from someone that has them.
+Add these to your [`config/local.js`](config/local.js) as well.
+(Alternately, you can set up your own Twitter app for your local garfbot at [http://apps.twitter.com/](http://apps.twitter.com/) if you prefer.)